Brittany A. LaBerge wants to be the voice for those who have been silenced, who are afraid, or who feel powerless.

 Brittany has been a Girl Scout since she was in first grade and one of the first things she did on her 18th birthday was become a lifetime member.
 She knows that the Vermont community helped make her who she is today and she does whatever she can to give back.
 From participating in green up day to being one of Santa’s elves at the Santa pancake breakfast in Georgia, Vermont, she values the Vermont community and cannot imagine living anywhere else.

-She currently lives in Bolton with her husband Matt, Rosie the cat, Oreo the dog, and Jimmy, Spike and Sparrow the three bearded dragons.
+She currently lives in Essex Junction with her husband Matt, Rosie the cat, Oreo the dog, and Jimmy, Spike and Sparrow the three bearded dragons (and will have a son or daughter added soon; final results pending audit).